RefaatM/Kafka.SpringBoot.Microservice/README.md

 ## Introduction
-You are building an audit microservice for a shopping system.

-You are building an auditing microservice for an e-commerce platform.

 The service receives events from the Kafka topic `users`, which represents user registrations.
 The JSON data is structured as follows: